 I know the ginger and black pepper sounds weird, but trust me the spices add a nice sharpness to the halwa.
 If you however want to stick to the traditional recipe, use cardamom powder instead.

 This vegan recipe does not need eggs.
 We can get the same creamy effect with coconut milk, especially since the sweet potato already has a dense texture.

 I have spiced the sweet potato filling with a very Southern American mix of spices including ginger, black pepper and lemon juice.
 It gives a real sharpness and bite to the rather bland sweet potato.
-I go this idea from Carla Hall’s sweet potato recipe.
+I go this idea from Chef Carla Hall’s sweet potato recipe.
 But, feel free to use cardamom if this feels too strange to you.

 Have you tried baking your halwa?
 Share your comments down below.
 As always, I love hearing from you!!